reallistic/BitcasaFileLister/README.md

 ```

 This script was developed in order to move files from bitcasa to network storage.
 Although it uses caching, it does not clog up the system with temp files.
 As soon as a file is copied from temp to destination, it is deleted thus minimizing caching impact.
+If there is an error, the file is also deleted.

 #Future Plans

 * Copying lists of files instead of entire directories
-* Disable recursion
-* Disable temp directory if just copying locally
 * Python Web Application instead of command line